technobuddha/library/doc/modules/topascalcase.md

 **Returns:** *string*

-the identifier in pasca case
+the identifier in pascal case

 Defined in: [toPascalCase.ts:9](../../src/toPascalCase.ts#L9)